Dan186D/TestRepo/README.md

 ## History

 SquidBots started off as a tool for making Squad videos.
 The existing workflow of pre-recording your Squad character in PIE and saving out the animation was too time consuming, so I set out to automate some of the processes.
-The systems created let you entirely keyframe a soldier: https://www.youtube.com/watch?v=Hsl5ra6ZXPk https://www.youtube.com/watch?v=bg5m2shm6u4 https://www.youtube.com/watch?v=_tUPQV_SIwk.
+The systems created let you entirely keyframe a soldier:

+https://www.youtube.com/watch?v=Hsl5ra6ZXPk

+https://www.youtube.com/watch?v=bg5m2shm6u4

+https://www.youtube.com/watch?v=_tUPQV_SIwk.

-These allowed for the creation of videos like: https://www.youtube.com/watch?v=jOxBIEK172I https://www.youtube.com/watch?v=wms8ZEtVQhg.
+These allowed for the creation of videos like:

+https://www.youtube.com/watch?v=jOxBIEK172I

+https://www.youtube.com/watch?v=wms8ZEtVQhg.

-The systems became large enough that I started messing around with having behaviour trees automatically keyframe soldiers, which grew to become advanced solider AI capable of playing Squad.
+The systems became large enough that I started messing around with having behaviour trees automatically keyframe soldiers, which grew to become advanced solider AI capable of playing Squad: SquidBots

 # General Usage